Delhi to Kathmandu Adventure

 Leaving Varanasi we travel by private vehicle (approx 7 hrs) to the Nepalese border.
 Crossing at the border town of Bhairawa we then continue on to the great Buddhist pilgrimage center and birthplace of the Buddha, Lumbini.
 This will be a longer travel day, it may take up to 12 hrs total to reach Lumbini.
 Lumbini (Sanskrit for "the lovely") is the historical birthplace of Gautama Buddha, the founder of Buddhism, who lived between approximately 563 and 483 BCE.
 Lumbini, a UNESCO World Heritage site, is located 25kms east of the municipality of Kapilavastu, the place where the Buddha grew up and lived up to the age of 29.
 It is possible to get a Nepalese visa at the border, you will need at least one passport size photograph and $25 USD, Nepal is 15 minutes ahead of India.

 Leaving Lumbini we travel to the UNESCO World Heritage Chitwan National Park (approx 4-5 hrs).
 Known as the Terai Tarai ("moist land"), the landscape you travel through today is a belt of marshy grasslands, savannas, and forests at the base of the Himalayas.
 The Terai zone is composed of alternate layers of clay and sand, with a high water table that creates many springs and wetlands; the zone is inundated yearly by the monsoon-swollen rivers of the Himalaya.
 The Terai-Duar savanna and grasslands form an eco-region that stretches across the middle of the Terai belt.
 They are a mosaic of tall grasslands, savannas and evergreen and deciduous forests; the grasslands are among the tallest in the world, fed by silt deposited by the yearly monsoon floods.
 It is this eco-region that is home to the endangered Indian Rhinoceros, as well as elephants, Bengal tigers, bears, leopards and other wild animals.
 Much of the region has been converted to farmland, although both Royal Chitwan National Park and Royal Bardia National Park preserve significant sections of habitat, and are home to some of the greatest concentrations of rhinoceros and tiger remaining in South Asia.
 Arrive Royal Chitwan National Park (RCNP), the oldest national park in Nepal.
 Established in 1973, it became a World Heritage Site in 1984.
 Within its area of 932km², the Royal Chitwan National Park is home to at least 43 species of mammals, 450 species of birds, and 45 species of amphibians and reptiles including sambars, chitals, rhesus monkeys, and langurs.
 Until 1950 the Chitwan Valley was a hunting reserve for big game.
 Happily, today tourists come only to spot wildlife, rather than shoot it, and the park offers some great wildlife viewing opportunities.
-We explore the national park by jeep safari before we are accompanied by our local guide for a half day walk inside the park.
+We explore the national park by a jeep safari.
 There will also be free time to go on a canoe ride or to enjoy a spot of bird watching.
 In the evening we interact with the local Tharu community and experience their cultural through dance and song along with a traditional meal of Tharus.
 The Tharu's are an indigenous community of the Terai belt of Nepal and work toward living self sufficiently.
 They live in eco friendly homes made of mud, straw and material found in abundance in the region.
 They also produce and farm all their own food.

 Travel from the plains to the mountains by bus (approx 5 hrs).
 Nestled in a tranquil valley at an altitude of 827m, Pokhara is a place of natural beauty.
 The serenity of Phewa Lake and the magnificence of the fish-tailed summit of Machhapuchhre (6977m) rising behind it create an ambiance of peace and tranquility.
 Pokhara lies on a once vibrant trade route extending between India and Tibet.
 To this day, mule trains can be seen camped on the outskirts of the town, bringing goods to trade from remote regions of the Himalaya.
 The enchanting city has several beautiful lakes and offers stunning panoramic views of Himalayan peaks - creating the ambience that has made it such a popular place to relax and enjoy the beauty of nature.
 Relax in a café, hire a boat and float around the lake, or shop for Nepali and Tibetan souvenirs in the endless stalls and shops.
 Clearly the most stunning of Pokhara's sights is the spectacular panorama of the Annapurna range.
 We travel out to Sarangkot (1592m) only 5 kms north east of Pokhara for a spectacular sunrise of the surrounding mountains (weather permitting).
 The walk back down through farms and forest to Pokhara is wonderful and takes between 2-2 1/2 hours.